PS George Rennie

 PS George Rennie was a steel-hulled ship scuttled in the lee of Hawking Point, Magnetic Island, Queensland, Australia.
 It was built in 1885 in Middlesex as a 151-gross-ton paddle steamer.
-In 1896 the vessel was purchased by Howard Smith and Company who converted it into a lighter.
-Howard Smith and Company used the vessel to transport coal from the anchorage at West Point to Townsville harbour.
+In 1896 the vessel was purchased by Howard Smith who converted it into a lighter.
+Howard Smith used the vessel to transport coal from the anchorage at West Point to Townsville Harbour.
 It was scuttled in 1902 to serve as a breakwater for a small jetty in the bay.
 The remains of the ship can still be seen at low tide from Picnic Bay beach.